Seismic Slam Barbarian Speed Farming Variation

 Might of the Earth Seismic Slam Barbarian Speed Farming Variation

 The Seismic Slam Barbarian can deal reasonably well with Normal Rift farming all the way through the highest Torment difficulties.
 The build variation suffers from minor inconveniences compared to top tier speed farming builds (conflicting bracers, competing belts), but otherwise handles the task with ease.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.